Tale of the Doomed Prince: Fate goddesses

-The Seven Hathors who appear at the prince's birth to decree his fate may appear analogous to the Moirai or Parcae of Graeco-Roman mythology, or to the Norns of Norse mythology.
+The Seven Hathors are goddesses that appear at the prince's birth to decree his fate.
+These characters may appear analogous to the Moirai or Parcae of Graeco-Roman mythology, or to the Norns of Norse mythology.

 Inevitability of fate

 Since the tale ends on an ambiguous note, some versions and translations of the story conclude with the death of the prince, as if to keep with the idea of inevitability of fate or the futility of trying to escape it.
 Under this lens, the tale is close to Aarne–Thompson–Uther Index tale type ATU 930, "The Prophecy that Poor boy shall marry rich girl".
 One example is Indian tale The King Who Would Be Stronger Than Fate: the king tries to dispose of his predestined future son-in-law, but his actions only serve to ensure that such fate will come to pass.

 In folkloristics, the tale is classified as ATU 934A, "The Predestined Death".